Bengali poetry

 Bengali poetry is a rich tradition of poetry in the Bengali language and has many different forms.
-Originating in the Bengal region of South Asia, the history of Bengali poetry underwent three successive stages of development: poetry of the early age (like Charyapad), the Medieval period and the age of modern poetry.
+Originating in Bengal, the history of Bengali poetry underwent three successive stages of development: poetry of the early age (like Charyapad), the Medieval period and the age of modern poetry.
 All ages have seen different forms of poetry and poetical tradition.
 It reached the pinnacle during the Bengali Renaissance period although it has a rich tradition and has grown independent of the movement.
-Major Bengali Poets throughout the ages are Chandidas, Alaol, Ramprasad Sen, Michael Madhusudan Dutt, Nabinchandra Sen, Rabindranath Tagore, Dwijendralal Ray, Satyendranath Dutta, Kazi Nazrul Islam, Jibanananda Das, Jasimuddin, Sukanta Battacharya, Al Mahmud.
+Major Bengali Poets throughout the ages are Chandidas, Krittivas Ojha, Maladhar Basu, Bijay Gupta, Mukundaram Chakrabarti, Kashiram Das, Alaol, Syed Sultan, Ramprasad Sen, Michael Madhusudan Dutt, Nabinchandra Sen, Rabindranath Tagore, Dwijendralal Ray, Satyendranath Dutta, Kazi Nazrul Islam, Jibanananda Das, Jasimuddin, Sukanta Battacharya, Al Mahmud, Joy Goswami.

 Introduction

 Poetry in the colloquial dialect of Bengal first originated from Prakrit, and based upon local socio-cultural traditions.
 It was antagonistic towards Vedic rituals and laws as opposed to the sahajaya traditions of the poets themselves - who were mainly Buddhist sages.

 The medieval period marked the introduction of puthis, which played an important role in Muslim life and brought much Persian and Arabic influence to the poetic lexicon.
 Shah Gharibullah was said to have initiated this puthi trend with his epic "Amir Hamza".
 Many jongonamas, puthis based on battles, were written during this time.
 Jongonamas were generally elegiac in tone.
 Works relating to Karbala were called marsiya (meaning 'grief' in Arabic) literature.
 Both janganama and marsiya literature first developed in Arabia and later Persia.
 Muslim Sufis and soldiers introduced this form of poetry in the Bengali language to the masses in Bengal and Arakan.
 Well-known poems of include Zainab's Chautisha by Sheikh Faizullah, Maqtul Husayn by Mohammad Khan and Qasim-er Lodai O Fatima-r Surotnama by Sherbaz.
 The works mixed Bengali folk poetry with Perso-Arabian stories and themes, and are considered an important part of the Muslim culture of Bengal.